Binaris00/Binaris00/README.md

 # 💫 About Me:
-📺Hi!
-I'm Binaris and I like to program in my free time and I only have java and Fabric in my mind right now...
+📺Hi, I'm Binaris!!

-💻I love the open-source, so a lot of my projects has the MIT license, I constantly create new projects in my free time, especially mods for any game
+💻I love the open-source, so a lot of my projects has the MIT license, I constantly create new projects in my free time, especially mods or plugins

-🧩I want to study data sciencie or just Software Engineer
+🧩Seeing about data sciencie and Software Engineer

-🧭Recently I'm browsing for studios or groups about minecraft modding, specially in fabric
+* Minecraft Mod Developer (Fabric, Forge, Architectury)

-* Now just a basic Fabric mod creator
+* Obsidian Plugin/Theme Developer
-* I want to create games for fun
+* Python Developer
 * When I'm bored I love to create 1-day-projects